2dv611/syllabus/resources/lectures/01_definitions/slides.md

 * Automated testing
   * fast test runs
 * Commit every day
-  * If a commit fails - fix it directly
+  * If a commit fails - fix it as fast as possible
 * Everyone can see the results of the latest build
   * Transparence